-In April of 2011, the Authority approved a new service model for the Library system.
-Among other things, this new model will change the way services are provided, improve technology at the branches, build up reserves and increase the number of hours that the branches are open.
+In 2011, the Authority approved a new service model for the Library system.
+Among other things, this new model will change the way services are provided, improve technology at the branches, build up-reserves and increase the number of hours that the branches are open.
 The new model will also result in changing the classification of Library positions, reducing some employees' hours and laying off certain employees.
-The implementation of the first phase of the new service model is anticipated to take place in January of 2012.
+The implementation of the first phase of the new service model took place in January of 2012.